bwhmather/bdc-js/README.md

 ### CSS

-The style attribute is a string in HTML but is decoded to a data-structure in the DOM.
-BDC requires you to set it as a string.
+The `style` attribute is a string, as most users would expect, but is implemented as a special case and therefore deserves mention.

+While most attributes have fairly straightforward DOM property counterparts, `style` us parsed and exposed as a [CSSStyleDeclarationProperty](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration).
+Rather than expect users to construct on of these for each render, BDC will set the existing objects `cssText` property to match what the user passes.

 ### Preserving input state